dghernandez/decomotor/README.md

 # uBIA
-Unsupervised Bayesian Ising Approximation (uBIA) for decoding neural-motor dictionaries.
+Unsupervised Bayesian Ising Approximation (uBIA) for decoding neural activity and other biological dictionaries.
 Here we present the code corresponding to the paper:
 <-to be completed->

 The code in this repository follows a method for decoding neural activity in relation to motor behavior, expanding on the approach BIA by Fisher and Mehta (2015).